 Karen’s genealogical detective work shows why filling in the blanks of lives lost is important not only to her, but to the history of the Jewish people and society as a whole.
 “Treasures” does not dwell on the horror and sorrow of the Holocaust, but on how increased understanding and insight can lead to empathy for the persecuted.
 “Treasures” highlights the plights of Holocaust refugees, which are still pertinent to the displacement of 100 million refugees today.
 Our film is broadly topical because it shows the consequences of the trauma of war on displaced people.

-Family Treasures will be released as a 70-minute documentary feature and as a unique format of five short segments.
+Family Treasures will be released as an 80-minute documentary feature and as a unique format of five short segments.
 In both, Karen’s research steps reveal how a journalist investigates a family saga, creating a model for others.

 “Family Treasures Lost and Found” is a Women Make Movies Production Assistance Program Project.
 Established in 1972, Women Make Movies is a 501(c)3 nonprofit media arts organization registered with the New York Charities Bureau of New York State.
 As the fiscal sponsor, WMM accepts donations or grants on behalf of the filmmaker and then takes the responsibility of administering the funds received in support of the development and completion of the film.